micahondiwa/stock-prediction-portal/README.md

 - JWT Authentication (djangorestframework-simplejwt).
 - Machine Learning model (pretrained LSTM model saved as keras) integration for stock predictions.
 - Matplotlib for plot generation.
+- Using cors to allow request from react frontend

 **Frontend (React + Vite)**
 - React with Tailwind CSS for styling.